tetsuo-jp/rcore-haskell/README.md

-# rcore-haskell
+# R-CORE
-An R-CORE interpreter implemented in Haskell
+An R-CORE interpreter implemented in Haskell.